-for EXTRA-CURRICULAR, CO-CURRICULAR PARTICIPATION and DRIVING PRIVILEGES
+SUBSTANCE ABUSE RANDOM TESTING PROGRAM FOR STUDENT PARTICIPATION IN EXTRA-CURRICULAR AND CO-CURRICULAR ACTIVITIES and DRIVING PRIVILEGES

 The Board of School Trustees of Elwood Community Schools recognizes the health risks and dangers associated with the use of unlawful, illicit drugs, alcohol and/or tobacco products.
 Drug and alcohol abuse in the workplace is a threat to the safety and health of both our students and our employees.
 It jeopardizes the efficiency of our operations and the quality of our educational programs.
 The risks associated with such abuse may include the possibility of impaired judgment, diminished capacity, deterioration of the organs of the body, addiction, infection from unsterilized paraphernalia, modification of behavior, death or other conditions which substantially inhibit a person from performing to his/her fullest natural ability.